SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 -   `HTTPPort` sets the http port. websocket connections(ws) use the same port, too.
 -   `SSLPort` sets the https port. websocket connections(wss) use the same port, too.
 -   `enableCORS` sets whether CORS connections to chowder server is enabled or not.
+-   `VRMode` sets the VR mode to use.
+Currently available values ​​are "plane" (plane view) or "cylinder" (curved surface view) or "360" (360 degree view).

 Managing Administrative Users
 ---------------------------------------------------